 Research topics cover species biology, community ecology, spatial assessment and modelling.
 Specifically, the health theme includes the:

 - review of data availability at trial locations;

 - development of ecosystem assessments;

 - evaluation and fine-tuning of the index; and,

 - extension and application of the index at the global scale.

 GLOW is not alone in its attempt to improve coastal wetland conservation.
-We will draw on existing ecosystem assessment approaches and biodiversity indicators (e.g., IUCN Red List for Ecosystems).
+We are working with existing ecosystem assessment approaches and biodiversity indicators (e.g., IUCN Red List for Ecosystems).

-However, GLOW will also aim to develop understanding that: tackles the ecological characteristics of coastal wetlands; is overtly applicable to managing coastal wetlands for improved outcomes; and, focusses on actions required to protect and rehabilitate these habitats.
+However, GLOW is also developing understanding that: tackles the ecological characteristics of coastal wetlands; is overtly applicable to managing coastal wetlands for improved outcomes; and, centres on actions required to protect and rehabilitate these habitats.